wandyezj/wandyezj.github.io/docs/_posts/2023-06-04-story-game-philosophy.md

 There are many ways players can engage for fun:

 - Socialize with friends
-- Appreciate others' cool ideas
+- Appreciate others' cool lideas
 - Explore new viewpoints
 - Create compelling emotional drama
 - Philosophical musing

 Different players prefer different types of fun.
-A Story Game should choose the elements of fun to focuses on.
+A Story Game should choose the elements of fun to focus on.

-When constructing a game focus on "surrounding the fun" [^surround-the-fun] - strengthen fun elements and remove unenjoyable ones.
+When constructing a game, focus on "surrounding the fun" [^surround-the-fun] - strengthen fun elements and remove unenjoyable ones.
 Playtest the game with many groups and audiences, collect actual play experiences, and revise the game to further surround the fun.

 ### Equal Narrative Control